Former South Korean military dictator Chun Doo-hwan dies at 90

 "In front of the most powerful organisations under the Park Chung-hee presidency, it surprised me how easily (Chun) gained control over them and how skilfully he took advantage of the circumstances.
 In an instant he seemed to have grown into a giant," Park Jun-kwang, Chun's subordinate during the coup later told journalist Cho Gab-je.

-Chun's eight-year rule in the presidential Blue House was marked by brutality and political repression.
-It was, however, also marked by economic prosperity.
+Chun's eight-year rule in the presidential Blue House was characterised by brutality and political repression.
+It was, however, also marked by growing economic prosperity.

 Chun resigned from office amid a nationwide student-led democratic movement in 1987 demanding a direct electoral system.